Aliases for GJA9 Gene

 GeneCards Summary for GJA9 Gene

-GJA9 (Gap Junction Protein, Alpha 9, 59kDa) is a Protein Coding gene.
-Among its related pathways are Vesicle-mediated transport and Myometrial Relaxation and Contraction Pathways.
-An important paralog of this gene is GJB3.
+GJA9 (Gap Junction Protein Alpha 9) is a Protein Coding gene.
+Diseases associated with GJA9 include Deafness, Autosomal Dominant 66.
+Among its related pathways are Gap junction trafficking and Vesicle-mediated transport.
+An important paralog of this gene is GJA10.

 One gap junction consists of a cluster of closely packed pairs of transmembrane channels, the connexons, through which materials of low MW diffuse from one cell to a neighboring cell.